svenlr/swift-map/README.md

-# Coding without jumping around on the keyboard and twisting your fingers?
-Yes.
+# System wide custom xkb keyboard overlays
 This little program allows you to easily set up overlays for your xkb keyboard.<br>
 Specify a key (by default Caps Lock), disable its normal behaviour and use it as an activator for another key layer on your keyboard.<br>